 How do I receive a high mileage adjustment?

 To qualify for a high mileage adjustment, all of the following criteria must be met:

 Only vehicles that are valued through the NADA Official Used Car Guide are eligible (Note: motorcycles, motor homes, buses and large trucks are not in the Used Car Guide)

 Documentation must be third-party (e.g., state inspection receipt, service center repair receipt) dated on or before January 1st of the current tax year

-Mileage must meet the required minimum for the year model (Request a copy of the current year chart by sending an email to email@example.com.)
+Mileage must meet the required minimum for the year model.
+Refer to High Mileage guidelines.

 It may be beneficial to document mileage annually until the vehicle mileage exceeds 250,000 based on the mileage table.